englisb/4sp4-2025-coursework/README.md

 **Important Note** To enable GPU in the project, you will need to use `-DGPU_ENABLED=ON` when calling CMake.

-**Implementation Justification:**
-The neural network implementation systematically optimizes for memory hierarchy limitations across both CPU and GPU architectures.
-On the CPU, the dense strategy prioritizes GEMM to maximize cache locality and data reuse, addressing poor temporal locality and spatial locality by utilizing SIMD vectorization for instruction-level parallelism and Cache-aware tiling to fit working sets in L1 cache, which transforms memory-bound tasks into compute-bound operations achieving cache hit rates >95% versus <10% for naive code.
-For sparse workloads, magnitude-based pruning and the CSR format ensure cache-friendly sequential row traversal aligned with CPU prefetching mechanisms, while kernels employ row-based parallelization to avoid cache coherence overhead (MESI) and Cache-aware blocking to improve TLB (Translation Lookaside Buffer) hit rates; at 80–85% sparsity, the working set size reduction ensures computational savings dominate storage costs.
-Parallel GPU optimizations on the NVIDIA Ada2000 architecture leverage global memory coalescing and Shared memory tiling to achieve temporal reuse, using Warp-level primitives to minimize bank conflicts.
-Thread block dimensions (16×16 or 32×32) are specifically tuned to maximize occupancy, allowing the SM to hide memory latency through efficient warp scheduling by switching to ready warps when others stall, while Asynchronous memory transfers overlap host-device data movement with kernel execution to hide PCIe latency.
-While sparse GPU operations inherently face warp divergence and irregular memory access patterns, the implementation mitigates these via Row-reordering to reach the crossover point where computational efficiency outweighs memory penalties.y.

 ### Bonus Task: New Pruning Method and Outperforming vendor libraries
 * Implement a new pruning method that outperforms magnitude-based pruning in terms of performance while maintaining